spatie/php-operators.com/resources/content/logical-10-logical-and.md

 ---
 title: $a && $b
 teaser: "Logical and"
-category: comparison
+category: logical
-tags: ["&&", comparison, logical, and]
+tags: ["&&", and]
 related: ["logical-and-alt", "logical-or", "logical-not"]
 ---